-Once you’ve filled in the worksheet from my resource library below and you have some business name ideas, take a minute to check which .coms are available.
+Once you’ve filled in the worksheet and you have some business name ideas, take a minute to check which .coms are available.
 If only one of your business name ideas is available as a .com, give it preference over the others.

 You need to check a domain’s history before buying it